 Besides being an ideal location for nature loving traveler and family vacations, Ladakh is also a favorite among adventure enthusiasts.
-Leh Ladakh offer incomparable range of options for adventure sports, mountaineering and white water rafting.
+Leh Ladakh offers incomparable range of options for adventure sports, mountaineering, and white water rafting.
 An avid traveler can also opt for traditional sports such as polo, archery, and camel safaris across the countryside.

 Both experienced as well as beginners can opt for the routes in Ladakh for their trekking expeditions.
 Trekking activities are held from June to October.
 Some of the main trekking areas to choose in Ladakh are Spituk to Marka Valley and Hemis Gompa via Kongmaru La.
 Another popular trek route is along the Zanskar river from Lamayuru Gompa to Chilling via Konze La and Dung Dung La.
 The popular Markha Valley trek takes one through the beautiful Hemis National Park and takes up to 7 days to finish.
 Stok Kangri is an ideal peak for amateur mountaineers.
 The summit of Stok Kangri offers a magnificent view of the mountains Saser Kangri (7670mts) Kang Yatse 6400mts and Nun Kun (7135mts).
 Stok Kangri trek can be completed in maximum 7 days.